Game developers always seek to find the best possible music for their video games.

 The music pay rate they decide to settle for will generally depend on factors like the experience of the composer, the quality, complexity and nature of the work.

-Music compositions and sound account for an integral part of video games, on average Video game music composers can earn around $1000 to $10,000 per minute of their work.
+Music compositions and sound account for an integral part of video games, on average Video game music composers earn anywhere from $1000 to $10,000 per minute of their work.

-It also needs to be pointed out that the more experienced the composer, the better the negotiating power they wield and this is what developers will take into consideration when agreeing on the per minute rate.
+It also needs to be pointed out that the more experienced the composer, the better the negotiating leverage they have.
+Developers take this into consideration when agreeing on the per minute rate.

 Negotiating a good rate

 What needs to be understood is that game developers look for music that can blend well with their video games.